datastaxdevs/workshop-streaming-game/README.md

 Now it's time to create a new Astra Streaming topic, that will convey all messages for this app.

-- Go to your Astra console, locate the "Create Streaming" button on the left and click on it.
+- Go to your Astra console, locate the "Create Streaming" button on the left window and to the right of Streaming.
+Click on it.
 - Set up a new Tenant (remember Pulsar has a multi-tenant architecture): _you have to find a globally unique name for it_, so for instance if `gameserver` is already taken by someone, try `gameserver0`, `gameserver-abc` or something similar.
 Pick the provider/region you like (_try to have it close to you for reduced latency_) and finally hit "Create Tenant". **Remember the name of your tenant for the API setup step later**.